DominicVolante/tuck-wireframes/readme.md

+### Tuck
+Tuck is a symptom logging app that allows users to keep track of symptoms as they experience them.
+The app will allow users to create a personalized log

 ### New User
 * I want to sign up for a new account *High*
 * I want to see an explanation of the tracker *Med*